FAQ

 follow one of the below fixes.

-1. use your host IP address.
-In that case you would have to modify IP address of listeners and advertised.listeners in server.properties.
-Kouncil docker run command would look like this (replace <host_ip_address> to yours IP address):
+1. Use your host IP address - in this case you need to modify the IP address of listeners and advertised.listeners in server.properties.
+Kouncil Docker run command would look like this (replace \<host\_ip\_address> with yours IP address):

 docker run -p 80:8080 -e bootstrapServers="<host_ip_address>:9092" -e kouncil.auth.active-provider="inmemory" consdata/kouncil:latest

-2. use IP address of the docker bridge network.
-To find that IP address you have to run docker network inspect bridge in terminal and under Config use value assigned to Gateway.
-Also you have to modify IP address of listeners and advertised.listeners in server.properties to the found IP address of the gateway.
-If you run Kouncil in Windows or Mac you should be able to use host.docker.internal as IP address of bootstrapServer.
+2. Use the IP address of the Docker bridge network - to find that IP address, run Docker network, inspect the bridge in the terminal, and under Config, use the value assigned to Gateway.
+You also need to modify the IP addresses of listeners and advertised.listeners in server.properties to the IP address of the gateway.
+If you run Kouncil on Windows or Mac, you should be able to use host.docker.internal as the IP address of bootstrapServer.

 docker run -p 80:8080 -e bootstrapServers="host.docker.internal:9092" -e kouncil.auth.active-provider="inmemory" consdata/kouncil:latest

-But if you are using Linux you will have to use --add-host:
+If you are using Linux, you will have to use --add-host:

 docker run -p 80:8080 -e bootstrapServers="host.docker.internal:9092" --add-host=host.docker.internal:host-gateway -e kouncil.auth.active-provider="inmemory" consdata/kouncil:latest

-3. add --network host to Kouncil docker command.
-It will look like this (as you can see I also removed publish flag as this is discarded by docker when using host network mode):
+3. Add --network host to Kouncil Docker command.
+It will look like this (as you can see, I removed the publish flag as it is discarded by Docker when using host network mode):

 docker run -e bootstrapServers="localhost:9092" --network host -e kouncil.auth.active-provider="inmemory" consdata/kouncil:latest

-1. Log in as a user with editor role (in default configuration it will be the editor user)
+1. Log in as a user with the editor’s role (in default configuration, it will be the `editor` user)

-2. Pass environment variable, -e, kouncil.authorization.role-editor in docker run command, which will include the group name for the admin user.
+2. Pass the environment variable, `-e`, `kouncil.authorization.role-editor` in the `docker run` command, with the value of the group name for the admin user.
 This value will be used instead of the value from default configuration.
-Docker run command will look like this:
+The Docker run command will look like this:

 docker run -p 80:8080 -e kouncil.authorization.role-editor="editor_group;admin_group" consdata/kouncil:latest

-3. In docker run command mount volume which will have a custom configuration file.
-Docker run command will look like this:
+3. In the Docker run command, mount a volume with a custom configuration file.
+The command will look like this:

 docker run -p 80:8080 -v <path to kouncil.yaml config file>:/config/ consdata/kouncil:latest